Yuhi Fujinami

 Yuhi Fujinami (藤波勇飛, Fujinami Yuhi) is a Japanese freestyle wrestler.
-His younger sister is 2021 World Wrestling Championships gold medalist Akari Fujinami.
+His younger sister is 2021 World Wrestling Championships and 2024 Summer Olympics women's 50 kg gold medalist Akari Fujinami.

 He won bronze medals at the 2017 World Championships and 2018 Asian Games.
 He missed the 2018 World Championships due to an injury.

 He took up wrestling aged eight at the wrestling gym of his father, Toshikazu Fujinami, a wrestling coach and a former wrestler.
 He has a degree in law from the Yamanashi Gakuin University.